openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ### User Stories

-- As an OpenShift user, I want to have an option to dynamically enable `istio-csr`, so that it can be used only when required.
+- As an OpenShift user, I want to have an option to dynamically enable `istio-csr`, so that it can be used only when required by creating the custom resource.
-- As an OpenShift user, I want to have an option to dynamically configure `istio-csr`, so that only the required features can be enabled.
+- As an OpenShift user, I want to have an option to dynamically configure `istio-csr`, so that only the required features can be enabled by updating the custom resource.
-- As an OpenShift user, I should be able to disable `istio-csr` when not required.
+- As an OpenShift user, I should be able to disable `istio-csr` when not required by removing the custom resource, and controller should cleanup all resources created for the `istio-csr` deployment.
-- As an OpenShift user, I should be able to install `istio-csr` in the upgrade cluster.
+- As an OpenShift user, I should be able to install `istio-csr` in the upgrade cluster where istiod control plane is active and should be able to update the certificate endpoint to `istio-csr` endpoint.
+- As an OpenShift user, I want to have an option to dynamically enable monitoring for the `istio-csr` project and to use the OpenShift monitoring solution when required.

 ### Goals